Get a realistic perspective on a career in medicine without leaving the house.

 Getting into medical school seems like an end unto itself, but medicine is a lifelong vocation.
 Get your reasons iron-clad before you apply!

-If don't have much time to read, check out our top 5 podcasts!
+If your time is limited, check out our top podcasts

 One of the most insightful parts relates to his errors as a surgeon.
 His reflections on this help to understand the process of coming to terms with mistakes.
 Reflecting on how you deal with setbacks is great material for your personal statement.